 The neck is a three piece maple design with that same 27 inch scale we just talked about.
 There are no inlays but the edge of the neck is where the frets markings are.
 Pickups are Cepheus Alpha and Cepheus Beta passive humbuckers.
 Bridge on this guitar is standard fixed bridge that comes in black

 For having eight strings in this price range, you would expect questionable performance.
-Although the pickups are somewhat limited, this guitar actually sound pretty good.
+Although the pickups are somewhat limited, this guitar actually sounds pretty good.

 There is no muddiness in the lower range once you really get on that eight string, but it’s not crystal clear.
 The neck is very smooth thanks to its maple fretboard.
 Overall, this is one decent eight string guitar for those on a tight budget.